Simon711/Simon711/README.md

 # Hi there, it's Simon👋

-## I am currently a student studying Bachelor of Computer Science in Graphic and Multimedia Software at a local university.
-This profile is for me to backup my assignments or projects that have been done in class, my own exploration, self learning, online courses, also as my portfolio.
+I am currently a student studying Bachelor of Computer Science in Graphic and Multimedia Software at a local university.
+This profile is for me to backup my assignments or projects that have been done in class, my own exploration, self learning, online courses, and also as my portfolio.

-## Feel free to explore it!
-My own website will be launched soon, stay tuned!
+If you have any question, just drop your message in the discussion section that included in this repository, or you may access it from this link. *[Simon's Discussion Page](https://github.com/simonnchong/simonnchong/discussions)*

+Feel free to explore my repositories, have fun!
+And see you there!